ogusarenko/mke-docs/content/docs/configuration/ingress/_index.md

 ---

 Traffic that originates outside of your cluster, *ingress* traffic, is managed through the use of an ingress controller.
-By default, MKE 4 offers NGINX Ingress Controller, which manages ingress traffic using the [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) rules.
+By default, MKE 4k offers NGINX Ingress Controller, which manages ingress traffic using the [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) rules.

-NGINX Ingress Controller is the only one ingress controller that MKE 4 currently supports.
+NGINX Ingress Controller is the only one ingress controller that MKE 4k currently supports.

 ## Configuration

-You can configure NGINX Ingress Controller through the `ingressController` section of the MKE 4 configuration file.
+You can configure NGINX Ingress Controller through the `ingressController` section of the `mke4.yaml` configuration file.
 The function is enabled by default and must not be disabled for the cluster to function correctly.

 Ingress controller parameters that you can configure are detailed in the following table.